Meet the amazing cast, choir, and creative team behind this powerful and uplifting gospel musical.

 The Women’s Ecumenical Choir of the Ebenezer Baptist Church in Alexandria, VA, was divinely inspired by God and placed on the heart of Minister Becky Mays.
 The initial purpose of the group was to provide music for the Women’s Day Service at Ebenezer in March 2007.
 Approximately 40 women, representing various churches throughout the faith community came together for the single purpose of lifting up the Name of Jesus through song.
 Since then the choir has traveled to Bear, Delaware; Edwardsville, Virginia; Albany, New York; Buffalo, New York; West Virginia; Hardeeville, South Carolina; Philadelphia, Pennsylvania; and Atlanta, Georgia, ministering God’s Word through song.
 They were the featured artists at the City of Alexandria’s Mayoral Inauguration, the Alexandria Branch of the NAACP Officers Installation, and in August 2011, they ministered for the Tuskegee Airman’s Gospel Luncheon.
 The choir is the first Gospel Choir to be included in the Alexandria Performing Arts Society’s yearly calendar.
 There are currently more than 65 women from the Baptist, Catholic, Episcopal, Methodist, African Methodist Episcopal, and Christian Methodist Episcopal religious backgrounds throughout the Washington, DC, Metropolitan area represented in the group.
 We are grateful for the support of all the Pastors of the churches represented.
 We are willing vessels with a strong desire to do God’s will.
 We are committed to carrying the Word through song and letting the lives we live speak for us.

-Members of the Women’s Ecumenical Choir who will be performing with The Gospel at Colonus are Krystal L. Cottman, Laurese Gerald, Sandy Taylor Hawkins, Darci M. Perkins, Tranita A. Randolph, Robin Walker Shanks, and Kimberly A. Young.
+Members of the Women’s Ecumenical Choir performing with The Gospel at Colonus are Krystal L. Cottman, Laurese Gerald, Sandy Taylor Hawkins, Darci M. Perkins, Tranita A. Randolph, Robin Walker Shanks, and Kimberly A. Young.

 Abdou “CleanHandz” (Percussion) has over 30 years’ experience playing the djembe.
 He has been fortunate to be taught and received extensive training from Songa of the Valley, David Rock, Ezibu Muntu, Melvin Deal, Papa Aziz, and his godfather, Abdou Kounata.
 At the age of 3, Abdou began learning the art of djembe from Songa of the Valley, who was the lead drummer for Baba Olatunji’s Company.
 Abdou’s family moved to Richmond and he joined Ezibu Muntu.
 He became the group’s lead drummer at the age 11 and held the position until he was 19.
 Continuing his journey, Abdou moved to the Washington, DC, area where he was a member or performed with African Heritage, Coyaba Dance Theater, Soul In Motion, KanKouran, Elegba Folklore Society, Ezibu Muntu, Green Beats, The Washington Ballet, The Dance Place, Step Afrika!, and many more.
 Abdou has also opened for the Broadway musical Fela!, in DC, National Slave Ground Anniversary in Richmond, VA, Nigerian Embassy Celebration, NACA Conference, and at the National Cathedral School of Dance Performance.
 Abdou “CleanHandz” Muhammad aims to bridge the gap between the traditional African rhythms with modern genres of music like jazz, hip-hop, classical, funk, and reggae.
 Abdou “CleanHandz” Muhammad is drumming for Life, meaning drumming from one’s Spirit and not for the show of skill.
 When Abdou “CleanHandz” drums, he’s drumming for family, community, health, and spiritual elevation.